Content Strategy

 Five-step rollout for a content team

-2. Run one Audio Overview per week per pillar.
+2. Run one Audio Overview per week per content pillar.
 Pick your top three content pillars.
 Each Monday, generate an Audio Overview from the last week of sources for that pillar.
 Publish as a private internal podcast for the team.

-4. Layer in Web Deep Research for monthly trend reports.
+4. Layer in Deep Research for monthly trend reports.
 Once a month, run a Deep Research query on emerging trends in your category.
 Use the output as the foundation for a monthly long-form analytical post.

 Hidden quirks worth knowing